 Looking at other crafts like acting, it’s obvious that some actors are simply naturals.
 There’s Robert Downey Jr., Johnny Depp, Leonardo DiCaprio, Robin Williams, Anthony Hopkins, and Morgan Freeman, actors who bring whatever characters they are acting to life.
 Actresses-wise, we have Meryl Streep (Devil Wears Prada), Nicole Kidman, Drew Barrymore, Gwyneth Paltrow (Sliding Doors, Iron Man trilogy), and relative newcomer Jennifer Lawrence (2012 Academy Award Best Actress winner for her role in romantic comedy Silver Linings Playbook) who have an immaculate touch to their character portrayals.
-Lawrence has also been hailed “the most talented young actress in America” by Rolling Stone for her spot-on performances to date.
+Lawrence has been hailed “the most talented young actress in America” by Rolling Stone for her spot-on performances to date.

 That said, there’s hardly merit in being disgruntled with innate talent.

 Helen Keller: Blind and Deaf Since Young

-For example, if we really want to talk about what’s fair or unfair, it’s hardly fair that Helen Keller, iconic author and political activist, had her sense of sight and hearing robbed from her due to a childhood illness she had no control over.
-As a girl, she never got to experience how a world with colors or sounds is like; she continued living this way till her death at the age of 87.
-On the other hand, most of us here are well-sighted and hearing-abled.
+For example, if we really want to talk about what’s fair or unfair, it’s hardly fair that Helen Keller, iconic author and political activist, had her sense of sight and hearing robbed from her from birth, due to a childhood illness she had no control over.
+As a girl, she never got to experience for herself a world with colors or sound.
+She continued living this way till her death at the age of 87.
+On the other hand, most of us here are able to see and hear to some fair degree.
 We were born this way and we didn’t exactly do anything to “deserve” this; these privileges were simply given to us at birth.